Before signing up for a new phone deal, read our review of Utility Warehouse to see how it did in our regular mobile phone satisfaction survey.

 In this in-depth review of Utility Warehouse mobile, we'll:

-Utility Warehouse is a virtual provider, which means it doesn't have its own phone network.
-Instead it uses another provider's infrastructure – in this case EE's – and offers 2G, 3G and 4G coverage.
+Utility Warehouse uses the EE network.
+Utility Warehouse is a virtual provider, which means it uses another provider's infrastructure – in this case EE's.
+It offers 3G and 4G coverage.

 To check coverage where you live, use our free interactive .
 Simply enter your postcode into the map and it will tell you how good EE's signal is in your area, as well as comparing it with the other providers.